lauraineMK/metaschool/docs/DOCUMENT_MANAGEMENT.md

 ## Detailed Description

-- **Issue**: When editing a lesson, the management of documents does not function correctly.
-This includes adding, updating, or deleting documents associated with a lesson.
+- **Former Issue**: When editing a lesson, the management of documents did not function correctly.
+This included adding, updating, or deleting documents associated with a lesson.
+- **Resolved Issue**: Adding, modifying or deleting documents while updating a lesson is fully functional.
 - **Scope**:
   - **Creation**: Adding documents to a lesson.
   - **Modification**: Updating document details or replacing existing documents.